Alexandra Palace to Tottenham Hale Walk

 The misleadingly-named New River is an aqueduct, constructed in the early 17thC to increase the supply of clean water to London (and still in use).

-7. Follow the serpentine riverside path (usually with some muddy sections to negotiate) to reach the A503 (Seven Sisters Road) after 800m.
-Cross this major road carefully, using the pedestrian lights off to the left if necessary, to continue on the New River Path opposite.
+7. Follow the serpentine riverside path (now a dirt track, so less muddy than it used to be) to reach the A503 (Seven Sisters Road) after 800m.
+Cross this major road carefully, using the pedestrian lights off to the left if necessary, onto the continuation of the New River Path.

 8. The riverside path curves round to the right and in 250m comes out onto Newnton Close.
 Ignore an entrance into Woodberry Wetlands just off to the left (this will be your exit) to continue on the New River Path for a further 400m, with the East Reservoir beyond the river.